ultraq/thymeleaf-layout-dialect/README.md

  - Fixed the resulting JAR which didn't recreate the proper Maven metadata in the manifest section, might have caused it to not be picked up by tools like m2eclipse.
+ - Resolved [Issue #7](thymeleaf-layout-dialect/issues/7), which caused a `ClassCastException` for cases when `th:include` was used to include entire pages.
+ - Updated Thymeleaf dependency from version 2.0.11 to 2.0.12.

 ### 1.0.3
  - Added a `layout:include` attribute which works like `th:include` but allows